vsubramaniam851/typ_embed/README.md

 ```

 ## Run
 Run using typ_embed.py file on command line.
-To specify which task to run, subparsers are used so use `dep` for Dependency Parsing and `pos` for POS tagging after the `python` call.
+To specify which task to run, subparsers are used so use `dep` for Dependency Parsing, `pos` for POS tagging, `entail` for Entailment Classification, `sum` for Extractive Text Summarization after the `python` call.
 For example to train a new Dependency Parsing model dep_model.pt with typological embeddings incorporated using additive attention, use the following function call,
 ```
 python typ_embed.py dep -t True -m dep_model.pt -ty True -te add_att
 ```